TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 tags: frontend
 ---

 I'm putting my money where my mouth is.
-[NPM provenance statements are great]({% link _drafts/supply-chain-provenance.md %}) and everyone should publish packages that include them.
+[NPM provenance statements are great]({% link _drafts/supply-chain-provenance.md %}).
+Everyone should publish packages with a provenance statement.
 Including me.

 It took me longer to get up and running than I would have liked.
 Mostly down to my own stupidity.
 At least now that I've made the mistakes, you don't have to.